AdaCore/spark2014/docs/ug/source/how_to_use_gnatprove_in_a_team.rst

 Placement rules are as follows: in a statement list or declaration list, pragma ``Annotate`` applies to the preceding item in the list, ignoring other pragma ``Annotate``.
 If there is no preceding item, the pragma applies to the enclosing construct.
-For example, if the pragma is the first element of a statement list, the pragma will apply to all statements of the statement list.
+For example, if the pragma is the first element of the then-branch of an if-statement, it will apply to condition in the if-statement.

 If the preceding or enclosing construct is a subprogram body, the pragma applies to both the subprogram body and the spec including its